iht/splittable-dofns-python/README.md

 ## Pipeline using Kafka

-The script used to publish data has created 4 partitions in the topic.
-So we recommend running the Kafka pipeline with 4 workers
+To run the pipeline, use this script.
+The number of partitions is by default 4.
+Make sure that if you change the number of partitions in `kafka_single_client.py`, you change it/use the same value in the Kafka `DoFn` too

-`python my_streaming_kafka_pipeline.py --bootstrap $BOOTSTRAP --direct_num_workers 4`
+`python my_streaming_kafka_pipeline.py --bootstrap $BOOTSTRAP `

 The code of the `DoFn` functions is located in `mydofns/kafka_sdfn_streaming.py`.